mecodes03/docker-compose-usage/README.md

 docker build -t --network=host my-app .
 ```

+### important note:- since we're using --network=host, we'll have to change the host in Dockerfile to localhost (since they not in same network and db port is exposed to localhost as 5432)

 ## Step5 - run the created Docker Image

 ```bash
 docker run --network my-network -e DATABASE_URL=postgresql://postgres:password@pg-db:5432/postgres -p 4000:4000 my-app
 ```

+### here we're using host as pg-db since both containers are on same network (my-neetwork)